 2. Make Sure You Have Permission

-Sending commercial messages to people who don’t want to receive them means chances are high that your emails will get deleted or reported.
-Especially in countries where anti-spam laws are strict, i.e. CASL.
-But when you get permission, you can avoid this and ensure that the people who want to receive messages, are.
-To be compliant with recent legislation, always include an unsubscribe option.
+If you send commercial messages to people who don’t want to receive them, there is a good chance that your emails will be deleted or reported.
+Especially in countries where strict anti-spam laws apply , such as CASL.
+However, if you obtain permission, you can avoid this and ensure that the people who want to receive messages do .
+To comply with the latest laws, you should always include an unsubscribe option.

 3. Avoid the Bad Words